loopersosa/Mahdi_Safarzadeh/README.md

 Developed AI models using Python to **predict protein structures** and design antibodies targeting specific antigens.
 These models enhanced drug discovery efforts by automating the identification of potential therapeutic candidates and improving accuracy.
 ### Chat-bot
 Created an **attention-based model** chatbot that analyzed personal Telegram chat histories to understand and mimic the individual's communication style.
+### Image Captioning
+Developed an image captioning model using LSTM, GRU along with attention on Flick8k, Flick30k, and MS COCO datasets.
+Handled a 70G dataset efficiently and reached to 52% accuracy on the train dataset with more than 500K images.
+### Breast Cancer detection
+Developed an image captioning model to detect cancer using breast histopathologic data and reached to F1 score of 90% on the validation data.
 ### Image denoising with graphical models
 Binary Image Denoising using Variational Inference Implemented a binary image denoising algorithm using mean-field variational inference on an Ising model.
 This project involved reconstructing noisy binary images by approximating complex probability distributions, showcasing the effectiveness of **Bayesian inference** for image processing tasks.